marsmining/nettyca/README.md

 you use in your handler for reading and writing to a client.

 This is not for production!
 Just a way to play with writing socket servers in terms of core.async channels.
+It uses Netty 5 and Clojure 1.7 __alpha__ releases.

 ## Usage